Definition and Overview

 I’m afraid I may have PH.
 What will the future hold for me?

-Since PH is difficult to diagnose because it acts like other lung diseases, the first step in successfully managing PH is to get diagnosed.
+Since PH is difficult to diagnose because it acts like other lung or heart diseases, the first step in successfully managing PH is to get diagnosed.
 Having the correct diagnosis allows the correct treatment to be started.
 Starting treatment as early as possible will provide better outcomes for you, such as your longevity.
 Shorter life expectancies are usually related to more severe symptoms and having other medical problems.

 Reference: